Freedom Force vs the 3rd Reich: Legacy and modifications (mods)

 Freedom Force vs the Third Reich followed its predecessor title, Freedom Force, by providing a game engine that could play campaigns (adventures consisting of multiple missions) other than the one released with the game.
 The developers released a suite of mod tools to allow fans to design their own campaigns and add their own art assets for use in the game.
 This approach, using a format that was highly modifiable and open to third-party editing, has attracted a strong online community of modding enthusiasts, centered around a discussion board called Freedom Reborn, where modders have taken to creating their own content for the game.
 Subject matter for fan-created game mods ranges from new original characters and stories to characters from other franchises.

-The game's modding community has created a wide variety of content, including new art assets like textures (called skins), 3D models (called meshes), visual effects (FX) and maps.
-Contributors have also created voice packs, new Rumble Room (a combat sandbox) missions and dozens of entire campaigns.
-Custom content is often hosted at independent creator sites and many popular mods from the last few years can be found at ModDB.
-One such modification resulted in the unofficial expansion pack, called Freedom Force X, or FFX, originally created for the Freedom Force and later expanded for Freedom Force vs the Third Reich.
-FFX adds artistic content and scripting to enable dozens of new powers, attributes and customization options for game characters.
+The game's modding community has created a wide variety of content, including new art assets like textures (skins), 3D models (meshes), visual effects (FX) and maps.
+Contributors have also created voice packs, new Rumble Room (a combat sandbox) missions and campaigns.